hartwigmedical/actin-personalization/ncr/README.md

     - If the field `cci` is populated, then all other cci fields are present as well.
 - Molecular results:
     - All fields (`braf_mut`, `ras_mut`, `msi_stat`) are potentially present during DIA but always null at VERB
-- Lab measurements:
-    - If no interval has been provided we can take the minimum days since diagnosis for the record.
-    - All lab measures are only included if they are below an upper bound.
 - Treatment:
     - `geen_ther_reden` (reason for refraining from treatment) is always null in case a patient got treatment and always not-null in other cases.